-In addition to a complete medical history and physical examination, diagnostic procedures for nervous system disorders may include the following:
+In addition to a complete medical history and physical exam, diagnostic procedures for nervous system disorders may include the following:

 Computed tomography scan (also called a CT or CAT scan).
 A diagnostic imaging procedure that uses a combination of X-rays and computer technology to produce horizontal, or axial, images (often called slices) of the body.
 A CT scan shows detailed images of any part of the body, including the bones, muscles, fat, and organs.
 CT scans are more detailed than general X-rays.